cisco-open/jalapeno/docs/about/infrastructure.md

 ArangoDB is Jalapeno's graph database.

 Jalapeno [Processors](./processors.md) parse through data in Kafka, then create various collections in ArangoDB.
 These collections represent both the network's topology and its current state.
 For example, the [Topology Processor](./processors.md#topology-processor) parses BMP messages that have been streamed to Kafka and builds out collections such as "ls_node" and "l3vpn_prefix_v4" in Jalapeno's ArangoDB instance.
-These collections, in conjunction with ArangoDBs rapid graphical traversals and calculations, make it easy to determine the lowest-latency path, etc.
+These collections, in conjunction with ArangoDBs rapid graphical traversals make it easy to model topologies and make path calculations.

-ArangoDB also houses the most interactive aspects of Jalapeno.
-Processors for Bandwidth and Latency upsert their scores here.
-Clients can run queries to generate label stacks for their desired network optimization attribute.

 ArangoDB is deployed using `kubectl`, as seen in the `deploy_infrastructure.sh` script.
 The configurations for ArangoDB's deployment are in the YAML files in the `jalapeno/infra/arangodb/` directory.